krigjo25/console-Games-py/intgames/README.md

 ### Guess the number

-* The game generates a random number within a specified range.
+* The computer generates a random number within a specified range.
 * You will have to guess the number.
-* If you guess correctly, You'll gain a point after few points the level will increase.
+* If you guess correctly, You'll gain a point after few points the level, health points and difficulty will increase.
 * If you guess incorrectly, You'll loose a Health Point.

 Based on level the difficulty may vary, but the user gets a hint if the user types in a less or greater than answer.